-Sure, we all know that eating a balanced diet and getting plenty of exercises are the keys to being fit and healthy.
+Sure, we all know that eating a balanced diet and getting plenty of exercise are the keys to being fit and healthy.
 Everyone can easily see how getting regular exercise could benefit your overall health but few of us draw that thought process out to include the effect of exercise on your career.

 In short, getting more exercise can help you to be a better employee and handle the rigors of your work life better.

 If that sounds like a stretch, consider this.
-How many times have you found yourself struggling to make it through the workday, fighting off fatigue and trying to stay awake during late afternoon meetings?
+How many times have you found yourself struggling to make it through the workday, fighting off fatigue, and trying to stay awake during late afternoon meetings?

 Or perhaps your boss has been critical of your work, saying that you’re not contributing as much as you could?
 Or maybe you’re just spending more and more time each day dreading every moment you spend behind your desk?

-They’re all regular occurrences and if you’re like most people, you have probably never considered that exercising more could possibly improve these conditions.
+They’re all regular occurrences and if you’re like most people, you have probably never considered that exercising more could improve these conditions.
 If so, you’d be surprised to find out just how much one phase of your life influences the other.

 So why wouldn’t it work in reverse?

-It seems perfectly reasonable to consider that what you do outside of work can actually influence your ability to perform on the job.
-When you think of it that way, then it becomes easier to see how getting more exercise could actually benefit your career.
+It seems perfectly reasonable to consider that what you do outside of work can influence your ability to perform on the job.
+When you think of it that way, then it becomes easier to see how getting more exercise could benefit your career.

 One of the biggest problems most people have on the job is an elevated level of stress.
-You’re rushing to meet deadlines, produce results and move your way up the corporate ladder and that can take a toll on you, both physically and psychologically.
-Well one of the best ways to reduce built up stress is with some source of physical releases, such as exercise.
+You’re rushing to meet deadlines, produce results, and move your way up the corporate ladder and that can take a toll on you, both physically and psychologically.
+Well, one of the best ways to reduce built-up stress is with some source of physical releases, such as exercise.

 Getting your mind off the daily grind and getting your body moving can have a remarkable effect on your ability to do your job.

-In fact, studies show that workers who exercise regularly are in a better frame of mind when it comes to work and have extra energy, which they can then put into their job.
+Studies show that workers who exercise regularly are in a better frame of mind when it comes to work and have extra energy, which they can then put into their job.

 That increase in energy can also help to combat the fatigue that can come along with working in a highly competitive job market.
-These days, with jobs harder to come by, there can be an increased need to excel at your job and that can cause you to push yourself harder, working longer hours and perhaps not getting as much sleep as your body actually needs.
+These days, with jobs harder to come by, there can be an increased need to excel at your job and that can cause you to push yourself harder, working longer hours and perhaps not getting as much sleep as your body needs.

-While it would seem logical to assume that participating in physical activity would make you more tired, it’s actually been proven to help increase energy and combat feelings of fatigue.
+While it would seem logical to assume that participating in physical activity would make you more tired, it’s been proven to help increase energy and combat feelings of fatigue.

 Along with improving your performance, since getting proper exercise can help you to maintain good overall health, it can also improve your job performance by decreasing your absences from work.